davedawkins/doodletoy/README.md

 - CSS styling top-to-bottom (no framework)
 - Sutil (F# web framework)

 ## DoodleToy

 Having decided on Appwrite, I needed a more fully defined project.
-I decided to make use of some work I did about a year ago with turtle graphics (links), and turn it into the turtle equivalent of https://shadertoy.net.
+I decided to make use of some work I did about a year ago with turtle graphics (links), and turn it into the turtle equivalent of https://shadertoy.com.
 I had this idea that everyone who read the article could go and create their own doodle.
-This would require me to store documents, have user accounts, etc; all things that would be a good test of Appwrite.
+This would require me to store documents, have user accounts, etc; all things that would be a good test of Appwrite, and something that connect the visitors.

 DoodleToy itself is an editor for doodles, which are drawings made using a custom turtle graphics language (based on my previous work, and heavily extended).
 You can create your own, and browser other people's doodles.
 To save doodles, you need to create an account.
 You can log in with Google, Github, Discord or register directly.